hng/mens-liberation/README.md

 * [Pop Culture Detective](https://www.youtube.com/user/rebelliouspixels/featured)
   * [The Complicity of Geek Masculinity on the Big Bang Theory](https://www.youtube.com/watch?v=7L7NRONADJ4&t=8s)
 * [Don't Drink The Toxic Masculinity](https://www.youtube.com/watch?v=dv4nhgPV0Hc) (Newsbroke)
+* [We should all be feminists](https://www.youtube.com/watch?v=hg3umXU_qWc) - TED talk by Chimamanda Ngozi Adichie

 ## Movies

 * [The Mask You Live In](http://therepresentationproject.org/film/the-mask-you-live-in/) [on netflix] - The Mask You Live In follows boys and young men as they struggle to stay true to themselves while negotiating America’s narrow definition of masculinity.
+* [The Feminist in Cellblock Y](https://youtu.be/JYxTzsabkH8) - *"The Feminist on Cellblock Y," a documentary produced by filmmaker Contessa Gayles, follows the now 25-year-old Reseda and his fellow prison mates as they participate in an inmate rehabilitation program centered around feminist literature.*

 ## Quotes
 „In patriarchal society men who want to break with domination can best begin the practice of love by being giving, by being generous.“